JoepVanlier/JSFX/README.md

 This is a small bundle of JSFX and scripts for reaper.
  You can install
 these by adding the link:

 https://raw.githubusercontent.com/JoepVanlier/JSFX/master/index.xml

 to your reapack (https://reapack.com/) list of repositories.
-In order to use these, install everything that has saike in the name.
+If you run into issues with these, feel free to open an issue here on github.

 # Multi-channel spectral analyser with sonogram and time window
 I needed a plugin that I could keep open on one screen to monitor things.